upmaru/memovee-tama/tmdb-movie-browsing/querying.md

       ```

   #### User query contains one or many potential genres

+  Before querying for movies using a given genre make sure you have loaded the list of genres using Step 1.

   - **User Query:** "Can you find me animated movies with at least 500 votes please show the highest rated ones first."
 OR "Can you find me top horror movies"
     - Step 1: Use the `search-index_query-and-sort-based-search` to query for all the genre names.
 Make sure you include a `next` parameter to indicate the next step.
       ```json